stmatengss/stmatengss.github.io/index.md

 ~~I am seeking a visiting scholar position for half year.~~

-I will join in [Prof. Shan Lu]'s group as a visiting student in December.
+I will join in [Prof. Shan Lu](http://people.cs.uchicago.edu/~shanlu/)'s group as a visiting student in December.

 # Awards